Skip to main content

 RuleBuilder

 Per-rule-batch builder.
 Lives only inside the callback passed to .rule() / .egress() / .ingress() / .any() on a NetworkPolicyBuilder.
-State setters and rule-adders interleave freely; state accumulates eagerly across the callback (see State accumulation).
+State setters and rule-adders interleave freely; state accumulates eagerly across the callback and is not reset between adders:

 Direction setters